gazebosim/sdf_tutorials/pose_frame_semantics/tutorial_1-5.md

-Joints that specify axis directions use a unit vector in the `//joint/axis/xyz` element and optionally the `//joint/axis2/xyz` element for joints with multiple degrees of freedom, such as Universal joints.
+Joints that specify axis directions use a unit vector in the `//joint/axis/xyz` element and optionally the `//joint/axis2/xyz` element for joints with multiple degrees of freedom, such as universal joints.
 The most intuitive frame in which to express these unit vectors is the joint frame, and the SDFormat specification initially declared this convention.
 Due to a bug in Gazebo, the primary consumer of SDFormat files at that time